vlopmartin/organizer/README.md

 * Set a due date for a task.
 The main list will display first the tasks that are due today, or that have no due date
 * Set a priority for a task.
 The main list will sort the tasks by priority
 * Set a repeat period for a task.
 When you mark a task as completed, if it's marked as repeating, it will create a copy of that task for the future

+## Download

+You can download the APK [here](https://github.com/vlopmartin/organizer/releases/tag/v1.0).